aflapan/sparseKOS/README.md

 There are three functions in `sparseKOS`.

 The first is `SelectParams`, which implements the automatic variable select methods used in sparse kernel optimal scoring.
-The user is allowed to specify the values of either `Sigma` or both `Sigma, Gamma`.
+The user is allowed to specify the values of either `Sigma` or both `Sigma, Gamma` (see the section Hierarchical Parameters for more details)

  It has implementation
 ```